sktime/sktime/docs/source/developer_guide/testing_framework.rst

 1. first, call ``estimator_instance.fit(y=_make_series(n_timepoints=20, random_state=RAND_SEED))``
 2. then, call ``estimator_instance.predict(fh=1)`` and return the  output too ``result``.

-The abstraction of "scenario" allows to easily specify multiple argument combinations across multiple methods.
+The abstraction of "scenario" allows to specify multiple argument combinations across multiple methods.

 The method ``run`` also has arguments (``method_sequence`` and ``arg_sequence``) that allow to override the method sequence, e.g.,